BstLabs/medium-articles/use_cloud_vm_from_cli/ARTICLE.md

 optional arguments:
   -h, --help       show this help message and exit
 ```
-As it seems from the documentation, in case you don't have VSCode installed on your local machine, you can use `install` to do all the installation steps automatically.
-You will get some useful vscode extensions installed like Python, remote-ssh, LTeX, etc.
+As apparent in the documentation, in case you don't have VSCode installed on your local machine, you can use `install` to do all the installation steps automatically.
+You also will have some useful vscode extensions installed like Python, remote-ssh, LTeX, etc.

-## Port redirection
+### <b>Port redirection</b>
 In my example, I have VSCode installed on my cloud instance.
 So, if I use `clvm redirect start <instance_name>` I'll have my vscode server set on `http://localhost:8080/` ready.
 Easy, isn't it?!
-That reduces the complex port redirecting process via bash scripting to the usage of only 4 consecutive statements.
+That reduces the complex port redirecting process via bash scripting down to the use of only 4 consecutive statements.
 You don't even have to start instances separately, because the `redirect` command does that for us.
 Stopping redirection is a piece of cake too.
 Just type `stop` instead of `start` and it will exit from redirection and stop the instance as well.

-## Session management
+### <b>Session management</b>
 With the help of CLVM, we have good control over sessions.
 ```
 $ clvm ssm session -h